runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 ### The Nature of Magic

 No one has it quite right, although many have a reasonably close understanding.
+The major magical academies & researches among the Ael'jinn, Elyos Republic, and Empire of the Rising sun are the closest, but each have a few blind-spots.
-Eaos is to preocupied with divisions between the 9 schools at expense of more mundane magics, 'jinn are too focused on elements, EotRS thinks everything can be perfecly ordered, and gives too much weight to celestial bodies.
+ - Eaos is too preocupied with divisions between the 9 schools at expense of more mundane magics,
+ - 'jinn are too focused on elements,
+ - EotRS thinks everything can be perfecly ordered, and gives too much weight to celestial bodies.

+Dragons are good enough at brute-forcing most magical workings that few of them take the time to learn its more intricate nuances, and the handful that do tend to specialize.